giellatekno/oahpa/sma/00_filtering-freezing-readme.txt

 Reverting smaswe to swesma

+VIC - Very Important Check before any reverting to swesma:
+ - check the language flag in all files systematically (cip)

 1. Cip supposes that Ryan, Lene & Co don't need all attributes from sma-lemma into sma-translation (ignore stat="pref" for now).
 E.g.